krasnotsvetov/LanguageRecognition/README.md

 7)Make a grammar build tool.

-8)Generate grammar file parser by my parser.
+8)Generate grammar file parser by my generator.

-How it works:
+9)Add more effective solution for creating LALR table (dragonbook 4.7.5) How it works:

 You should create a grammar file and project.